-FI.10 The student will compare basic elements of French to those of English and other languages.
+SI.10 The student will compare basic elements of the Spanish language to those of English and other languages.

 - 1. Recognize cognates, genders, level-appropriate idioms, and differences in writing systems. - 2.
-Recognize differences in sound systems including basic sound distinctions and intonation patterns and their effects on the communication of meaning. - FI.11 The student will demonstrate understanding of the significance of culture through comparisons between francophone cultures and the cultures of the United States. - 1.
-Compare patterns of behavior and interaction found in the United States with those found in francophone cultures. - 2.
+Recognize differences in sound systems including basic sound distinctions and intonation patterns and their effects on the communication of meaning. - SI.11 The student will demonstrate understanding of the significance of culture through comparisons between Spanish-speaking cultures and those of the United States.

+- 1. Compare patterns of behavior and interaction found in the United States with those found in Spanish-speaking societies. - 2.
 Recognize differences in social practices and personal interactions among cultures. - 3.
-Recognize differences in the unique elements of the student's own culture.
+Recognize unique elements of the student's own culture.